Remgax/towerofmadness/Documents/Tower of Madness - About the Games Conception.md

 ## When will it release?

 To be honest, The main goal would be around early 2021.
-But it depends of the learning process and who much time can I put in to the project.
-This will be also my fine exam project for my university.
+But it depends on the learning process and who much time can I put in to the project.
+This will be also my final exam project for my university.

 ## Will it be free to play?

-I this world where triple A titles flying left and right?
+In this world where triple A titles flying left and right?
 I mean......
 OF COURSE IT WILL BE FREE TO PLAY! :dragon_face:

 ## Is it open source?